Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

   <img width="1078" height="611" alt="Screenshot 2025-09-01 at 9 08 49 am" src="https://github.com/user-attachments/assets/e7c87065-5ce6-4641-9504-8fb877541de0" />

-**From 2019  to 2022, Elist total sales is valued at $28M with an average order value (AOV) of $260 per customer from 108K orders across all years**.
+**From 2019  to 2022, TechServe total sales is valued at $28M with an average order value (AOV) of $260 per customer from 108K orders across all years**.
 Within the four year period, the number of orders and sales volume grew by 28% respectively.

 - **Notably, 2020 had the the highest values in sales revenue ($10M), average order value ($300) and order quantity(34K)**.
 This sales boom, representing a twofold increase from the previous year, reflects a change in consumer's purchasing pattern to online ordering during the COVID pandemic.